csci338/fall2023/pages/_assignments/lab06.md

 }
 ```

 This function takes a task objet as an argument and returns an HTML representation of the task.
+A few notes about this code:
+* In JavaScript, a template literal (everything surrounded by the "backtick" character) is evaluated as a "smart string" (linebreaks OK).
+* Within the template literal, anything surrounded by the `${ }` symbol is treated like a JavaScript expression.
+Any expression inside of this symbol -- within a template literal -- will be evaluated.
+For example:
+    * `${ 2 + 2 }` evaluates to 4.
+    * `${ foo }` evaluates to the value stored inside of `foo`.

 #### Display all of the tasks
 Finally, you're going to modify the `getTasks()` function you just made so that it iterates through the task array and appends each HTML representation of the task to the screen.